Willow Hand: Career

 She has done campaigns for Prada, Anna Sui, Bottega Venetta, Zara, Benetton, Jill Stuart and Victoria's Secret Pink.
 Hand was chosen to be featured by Free People as a Muse and shot for their catalogue.

 She has been in editorials for Vogue Paris, British Vogue, Vogue Italia, Teen Vogue, Vogue Russia, Vogue Japan, Vogue Ukraine, Vogue China, Vogue Mexico, Vogue Spain, Vogue Thailand, Allure, Russh, Garage, Dazed, Numero Tokyo, and In Print magazine.

 In 2018, Hand walked for Victoria's Secret Fashion Show 2018.

 Her look has been compared to that of a Disney princess.

 Personal life

 Hand plays the ukulele, guitar and piano.
 She also sings.
 Hand has expressed interest in becoming a theatre actress.
+She is also an accomplished equestrian.
+She and her horse Santiago have won several championship ribbons.